Updated for 2.2

-- The buffs and debuffs are consistent and strong enough to rival reaction teams in output.
+- The buffs and debuffs are consistent and strong enough to rival and even surpass reaction teams in output.

 - The two most popular variants are klee’s 2 strongest teams.
 Both are highly competitive with top meta teams in the game.

 - No need to worry about reactions.
-Therefore much more friendly to more challenged players.
+Therefore it is very friendly to play.

 - Generates a lot of Pyro energy, alleviating energy requirements significantly.
 Therefore not reliant on funneling, which makes Xiangling much easier and straightforward to play than her more traditional teams.

 - Mono Pyro can uniquely be played with two Anemo units like Kazuha and Venti.
 High damage, strong grouping, strong crowd control.
 This is straightforward.

 - Very restricted team when facing shield breaking content.
 Although Anemo supports can break shields well in AOE situations, it’s still overall inefficient compared to having the “correct” elements

 - Furthermore, content with required shield breaking often requires it for both chambers.
 Both Bennett and Xiangling are very useful for this content, therefore not only is your other team losing them as general damage options, but also shield breaking options.

 - Teams get noticeably weaker without constellations on Xiangling.
 Her C1 and C6 are small but contribute well to overall team damage.
 Her C4 is obviously huge for her personal output.

 - Also note Xiangling’s accuracy is very poor when enemies are thrown into Venti’s Burst.
 It is not recommended to play both together due to this anti-synergy